leanprover/lean4/doc/declarations.md

 * ``theorem c : p := v`` : similar to ``def``, but intended to be used when ``p`` is a proposition.
 * ``opaque c : α (:= v)?`` : declares a opaque constant named ``c`` of type ``α``, the optional value `v` is must have type `α` and can be viewed as a certificate that ``α`` is not an empty type.
-If the value is not provided, Lean tries to find one using a proceture based on type class resolution.
+If the value is not provided, Lean tries to find one using a procedure based on type class resolution.
 The value `v` is hidden from the type checker.
 You can assume that Lean "forgets" `v` after type checking this kind of declaration.

 It is sometimes useful to be able to simulate a definition or theorem without naming it or adding it to the environment.